izrik/NCommander/README.md

 NCommander
 ==========

 A C# library for building command-base console applications.
-Inspired by argparse's positional parameters.
+Inspired by python's argparse.